What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 NUTRITION.

-The dog should eat from a bowl set at a "natural" height (grows with the dog!).
 Drinking water should be at the same height, in an accessible place.
 If the diet includes dry food (alone or in combination with regular food), the dog should always have water.

 -give pork (in any form), smoked meats

--feed your puppy spoiled food
+-feed the puppy spoiled food

-FEED THE PUPPY:
+FEEDING THE PUPPY:

 At 2-4 months - 5 times a day,